rakesh-meka/Retail-Orders-Data-Analysis-Project/README.md

 **Retail Orders Analysis and Data Pipeline with SQL Integration**

 ## 📋 **Project Description**
 This project involves analyzing retail orders data sourced from **Kaggle**.
-The data was cleaned, transformed, and loaded into **Microsoft SQL Server** using **Jupyter Notebook**.
+The data was downloaded as a **ZIP file** through the **Kaggle API**, extracted using code in **Jupyter Notebook**, then cleaned, transformed, and loaded into **Microsoft SQL Server**.
 The goal of this project is to demonstrate data wrangling, transformation, and visualization skills while maintaining a robust data pipeline workflow.

 ---

 ## 🚀 **Project Workflow**
 ### 🔹 **Data Extraction**
 - The dataset was imported from **Kaggle** using the Kaggle API.
+- The dataset was downloaded as a **ZIP file**, extracted using Python code in **Jupyter Notebook**.
 - The data was loaded directly into **Jupyter Notebook** for further processing.

 ### 🔹 **Data Cleaning and Transformation**